Efficient Bayesian Policy Reuse with a Scalable Observation Model in Deep Reinforcement Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In the paper, we proposed a general improved BPR framework to implement more efficient policy transfer in DRL.
-The scalable observation model was introduced by fitting state transition functions of source tasks using the non-parametric GP or parametric NN, which achieves more accurate policy detection and faster policy convergence with informative and instantaneous observation signals.
+In the paper, we proposed a general improved BPR framework to implement more efficient policy transfer in DRL, which can be implemented by any DRL algorithm, whether they are model-based or model-free, on-policy or off-policy.
+We introduced a scalable observation model by using the non-parametric GP or parametric NN to fit the state transition function of source tasks in a model-based way, which achieves more efficient policy reuse with informative and instantaneous observation signals.
 GP is merited for its sample efficiency and the ability to provide uncertainty measurements on the predictions, while NN is preferred for extremely high-dimensional tasks.
 Moreover, we extended our method to continual learning settings conveniently in a plug-and-play fashion to avoid negative transfer.

 While we use GP and NN to estimate the observation model, our method is a general framework and can be easily combined with any distribution matching technique or probabilistic model.
-Thus, a potential direction for future work is to use more powerful techniques to estimate the observation model, such as Bayesian neural networks.
+Thus, a potential direction for future work is to use more powerful techniques to estimate the observation model, such as more advanced GPs that can scale to high-dimensional domains~\cite{csato1999efficient, csato2002sparse, lawrence2002fast, tipping2001sparse}, or Bayesian neural networks.
+In addition, we can also consider taking different kernel functions for states and actions according to specific situations.
 Alternatively, a potential solution is to use the return distribution of distributional RL approaches to avoid introducing any additional models.
-Another direction is to improve the settings of continuous learning, for example, using policy distillation to speed up the learning process for unknown tasks.
+Another direction is to improve the settings of continual learning, for example, using policy distillation to speed up the learning process for unknown tasks.
+Furthermore, another significant and challenging direction is to provide some theoretical guarantees for the family of BPR algorithms such as the quantitative analysis of sample efficiency.